 Incorporating in Alberta - Setting Up & Registering A Company

-The first thing to consider is if you need to incorporate your business.
+The first thing to consider is if you need to incorporate a business.
 There are 2 main considerations here, one being liability and the other being taxes.
 Incorporating can help minimize the liability of a business for the business owner.
-By incorporating you are setting up an entity separate from yourself and therefore moving most of the liability away from yourself.
-If you are in a business that could attract liability it may be worth incorporating regardless of the tax outcome.
+By incorporating, you are setting up an entity separate from yourself and therefore, moving most of the liability away from yourself.
+If you are in a business that could attract liability, it may be worth incorporating regardless of the tax outcome.
 Taxes are a big consideration in knowing whether to incorporate or not.
 This comes down to how much profit the company will net and how much the owners (you and partners) will be taking out.
 KD Professional can help you decide if incorporation is right for you.

-Once you’ve decided you want to incorporate the next thing to consider is the structuring of the corporation.
-Sometimes structuring may include holding companies, trusts or other entities but that is something we would want to sit down and consult with you on to ensure you are taking the best route for you, the business and your family both now and in the future.
+Once you’ve decided you want to incorporate a business, the next thing to consider is the structuring of the corporation.
+Sometimes, structuring may include holding companies, trusts or other entities but that is something we would want to sit down and consult with you on to ensure you are taking the best route for you, the business and your family both now and in the future.
 The structuring of your articles of incorporation and the shares that will be issued can be very complex.
 We break it down in simple terms and help ensure we maximize the share structuring for control, income splitting and liability protection.

 Lastly, when you incorporate you also need to register a Business Number, which may include a GST number, Payroll number and/or an Import-Export number.
 This is something that you typically have to do on your own as no registry or lawyer is going to do this for you when you incorporate.

 Let us take the hassle out of incorporating!
 KD’s incorporation packages include: